ampproject/amphtml/contributing/getting-started-e2e.md

 # Getting Started End-to-end

-This end-to-end guide will show you how to contribute code to the AMP Project.
+This end-to-end guide will show you how to contribute code to the AMP open source project.
 It covers everything from creating a GitHub account to getting your code reviewed and merged.

 This guide is intended for people who don't know much about Git/GitHub and the tools we use to build/test AMP (Node.js, Gulp, etc.).
 The guide may look long, but it includes a lot of explanation so you can get a better understanding of how things work.